mrjaimisra/jquery-workshop/README.md

 9. Let's back up and reexamine the problem.
 When we are changing the *content* of the page (**HTML**), we can use the *.text()* method.
 But when we are changing the *style* of a page, we need to use the *.css()* method, which .

-Looking at the [documentation for the *.css* method on the W3 Schools](http://www.w3schools.com/jquery/jquery_css.asp), they provide a helpful example of how to set a background color with jQuery:
+Looking at the [documentation for the *.css()* method on W3 Schools](http://www.w3schools.com/jquery/jquery_css.asp), they provide a helpful example of how to set a background color with jQuery:

 `$("p").css("background-color", "yellow");`